One of the most common topics we get asked is how to lay the perfect shed concrete slab for your new shed.

-However, if your application is heavier (such as storing heavy machinery or heavy vehicles in your shed), then a greater thickness is required and/or additional steel reinforcement.
+However, if your application is heavier (such as storing heavy machinery or heavy vehicles in your shed), then a greater shed slab thickness is required and/or additional steel reinforcement.

-One thing you must consider is if the soils in your area are reactive or not.
+One thing you must consider is whether or not you’re dealing with reactive soils.
 A reactive soil will expand when wet and shrink when dry, causing movement in the ground.

 Soil testing for reactive soil

 If you are in an area that has reactive soil, it’s easy to engage a soil testing service to test.

 You can send your soil test report to your shed consultant, and they will get their engineer to advise what, if anything, needs to be done to strengthen the concrete slab to withstand the additional forces.

 The cost of a soil test is usually a few hundred dollars, depending on where you are located.

 Keep in mind that if there are already other buildings on the property close to where the shed will be built (particularly a house), then a soil report will have already been done, and can be used for your shed.